brian-j-smith/Mamba.jl/doc/tutorial.rst

 	)

-A single integer value for the first ``MCMCStochastic`` constructor argument indicates that the node is a vector of the specified length.
+A single integer value for the first ``MCMCStochastic`` constructor argument indicates that the node is an array of the specified dimension.
 Absence of an integer value implies a scalar node.
 The next argument is a quoted expression that can contain any valid **julia** code.
 Expressions for stochastic nodes must return a distribution object from or compatible with the `Distributions <http://distributionsjl.readthedocs.org/en/latest/>`_ package.
 Such objects represent the nodes' distributional specifications.
 The dimensions of a stochastic node and its distribution object must match.
 An optional boolean argument after the expression can be specified to indicate whether values of the node should be monitored (saved) during MCMC simulations (default: ``true``).

 In the example, nodes ``y``, ``mu``, and ``beta`` are vectors, ``s2`` is a scalar, and the first two are not being monitored.
 Further, note that the model could be implemented without the logical node ``mu``.
 It is created here primarily for illustrative purposes.